underscoreio/essential-scala/src/pages/traits/recursive-data.md

   method1 + 2
 ~~~

-because `notATailCall` does not immediatley return -- it adds an number to the result of the call.
+because `notATailCall` does not immediatley return---it adds an number to the result of the call.

 A tail call can be optimised to not use stack space.
 Due to limitations in the JVM, Scala only optimises tail calls where the caller calls itself.
 Since tail recursion is an important property to maintain, we can use the `@tailrec` annotation to ask the compiler to check that methods we believe are tail recursion really are.
 Here we have two versions of `sum` annotated.
 One is tail recursive and one is not.
 You can see the compiler complains about the method that is not tail recursive.